Black-crowned sparrow-lark: Breeding

 The male black-crowned sparrow-lark performs aerial displays over the breeding territory, in which he climbs steeply up from the ground prior to circling and calling, before falling in a series of shallow dives.
 Sometimes both male and female will display together, the male pursuing the female in a twisting, low flight.
 They normally breed during the summer months, and breeding is often triggered by rain and so can take place at almost any time when conditions are favourable.
 The nestis a shallow depression which is lined with plant and other material, with the rim often marked out with small stones or small clods of earth.
 The nest is usually situated beneath a shrub or a grass tuft so that some shade is provided.
 Both sexes incubate the clutch of 2 to 3 eggs, for around 11 to 12 days.
 The chicks start to leave the nest some time before they are able to fly for short periods at around six days old and typically leave it altogether at around eight days old.
 Soon after the chicks leave the nest, the chicks separate and each adult becomes solely responsible for one chick, this may be behaviour which reduces the risk of predation.
 If there are more than two chicks the other chicks often do not survive.
 The chicks fledge properly at around 21 or 22 days old and reach sexual maturity at about a year old.

 Food and feeding

 The black-crowned sparrow-lark is a seed eater, but will also feed on insects and other invertebrates.
 The young are fed predominantly on a diet of insects while in the nest.
 In such a hot environment the birds do most of their foraging in the early morning and evening.
 Food is normally found on the ground, although flying insects are sometimes caught by the bird hawking them in the air.

+Status

+The species has a broad range and a large, increasing population, leading to its classification as "Least Concern" by the International Union for Conservation of Nature (IUCN).

+Observations indicate that the population is not only growing but also expanding its distribution southward.